hnakamur/rustc-deb/doc/rust.md

 `mul`
   : Elements can be multiplied.
 `div`
-  : Elements can be divided.
+  : Elements have a division operation.
-`mod`
+`rem`
-  : Elements have a modulo operation.
+  : Elements have a remainder operation.
 `neg`
   : Elements can be negated arithmetically.
 `not`